Git Ops Workshop

 git push

-Apply the application to ArgoCD
+Apply the application to ArgoCD:

 kubectl apply -f ./namespace/argocd/application/argocd.Application.yaml -n argocd